pivotal/docs-tap/application-accelerator/creating-accelerators/transform-intro.hbs.md

 ### <a id="merge"></a>Merge

 Chaining `Include` into `ReplaceText` limits the scope of `ReplaceText` to a subset of the input files.
-Unfortunately, it also eliminates all other files from the result.
+It also eliminates all other files from the result.

 For example: